temach/jplang/README.md

 ```

-### Tools to ease the task of finding possible onyomi keywords in the dictionaries

-See the files in tools/ folder.
-For onyomi-keywords the tools boil down to grepping the english dictionaries for spelling, pronunciation and frequency of use data.
-To build and verify the anki decks, also see the python scripts in the tools/ directory.
+### Tools

+- Python script to extract and rank onyomi of the common kanji (kanji that are marked as "frequent" in kanjidic2.xml)
+- Markdown file with snippets showing how to grep dictionary files looking for good keywords keeping in mind spelling, pronunciation and frequency of use.
+- Python scripts to help build the anki deck.

 # Kanji breakdown